shhyou/bain-cs111-web-fork/pages/_lectures/week04_ethics.md

 * * *

-## Part 1 - Complete the Pre-Dicussion Activity
+## Part 1 - Complete the Pre-Discussion Activity

 Everyone is required to complete this pre-discussion activity.
 Please listen to an episode of the **Cold Call** from the _Harvard Business Review_.
 The audio recording and transcript are available at the link below.
 While you are listening, consider the following questions: